About the Holiday

 It’s understandable if you don’t quite believe the sunflower seed when he says he’s a baaaad seed in Pete Oswald’s adorable illustrations.
 Sure, he scowls and furrows his brow, butts in line, and gets a bit stinky, but underneath that hard shell, really lies the heart of a softie.
 The other seeds in the neighborhood—pistachios, peanuts, almonds, chestnuts, cashews, and more—are fed up, though, registering fear, dismay, and even anger over the sunflower’s behavior.
 When the sunflower seed has a change of heart, however, others take note, and he gets another crack at life.

 The Bad Seed is a funny book that kids will love to hear again and again.
 It also provides many teachable moments for those times when life gets a little discouraging.
-The book would make a great addition to home and classroom bookshelves.
+If you’re looking for an original book that has a bit of everything to add to a home, classroom, or public library would make a great addition to home and classroom bookshelves.

 Ages 4 – 8